visenze/visearch-widget-swift/README.md

 ### 4.3 App Permission

+- **App Transport Security Setting** :
+  For loading of product images, you will need to configure the "App Transport Security Settings" option in `Info.plist`.
+Please see this [link](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33) and [suggestions](http://stackoverflow.com/questions/30731785/how-do-i-load-an-http-url-with-app-transport-security-enabled-in-ios-9/30732693#30732693) for more information.
+If your product images URLs come from various unknown domains, you can just set "Arbitrary Load" option to "Yes".

 - **Add Privacy Usage Description** :

  iOS 10 now requires user permission to access camera and photo library.
-To use "Search by Image" solution, please add description for NSCameraUsageDescription, NSPhotoLibraryUsageDescription in your Info.plist.
+To use "Search by Image" solution, please add description for NSCameraUsageDescription, NSPhotoLibraryUsageDescription for accessing camera/photo library respectively in your `Info.plist`.
 More details can be found [here](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW24).

  <img src="./docs/images/privacy.png" width="600" >

- You may also want to configure the "App Transport Security Settings" option to allow loading of product images.

 ### 4.4 Run Demo App